zkxqxkz/aiagent_playground/README.md

 Consequently, you should not focus on the performance and/or quality of the final compiled program, but rather on the design of the system itself.
 Do not worry if you are not familiar with LLVM IR or if your final code does not compile - the environment in this exercise is made complex on purpose, since in real world we often need to interact with parts of the stack that we might not be familiar with (or have no control over).
-Simply focus on your part and do your best there!
+Instead, focus on your part and do your best there!

 Since the assignment is focused around system design, it is left open-ended on purpose and there are no particular tasks or objectives that we expect you to achieve
 (there is no "one good answer" when it comes to system design).